lethenju/VLCSequencer/README.md

 - Add screen preview on the sequence window
 - Add clear message button to clear the database table
+- And Delete message button on each message
+- VLC Sound management as a module
+- Choose the next music (music queue list (maybe via the webpage ???))

 Ui :